-Born in Belgrade in 1976 Ivan Grubanov has represented Serbia on the 2015 Venice Biennial with the painterly installation "United Dead Nations" and created one of the most poignant artworks at this Biennale.
-The German magazin ART recently listed him as one of the most important 14 upcoming painters.
+Born in Belgrade in 1976 Ivan Grubanov represented Serbia in the 2015 Venice Biennial with the painterly installation "United Dead Nations" and created one of the most poignant artworks at this Biennale.
+The German magazine ART recently listed him as one of the most important 14 upcoming painters.

-Callum Innes´ (*1962 in Edinburgh, Schottland) abstract paintings reveal a transcendental physicality that reflects his interest in the fragility of human existence.
-His process of painting includes this notion of becoming and passing by filling the surface of the image with paint, then washing sections clean.
+Callum Innes´ (*1962 in Edinburgh, Scottland) abstract paintings reveal a transcendental physicality that reflects his interest in the fragility of human existence.
+His process of painting articulates this notion of becoming and passing by filling the surface of the image with paint, then washing sections clean.

-With Takehito Koganezawa (*1974 in Tokyo, Japan), drawing and video are always linked and mutually interdependent – they are the instruments of his methods of visualizing the „Ma“. „I want to see nothingness, really nothingness”, and as he once explained in an interview with Hans Ulrich Obrist, in order to see the hole in the donut, you first have to draw the donut.
+For Takehito Koganezawa (*1974 in Tokyo, Japan), drawing and video are always linked and mutually interdependent – they are the instruments of his methods of visualizing the Ma.
+"I want to see nothingness, really nothingness”, and as he once explained in an interview with Hans Ulrich Obrist, "in order to see the hole in the donut, you first have to draw the donut."

 York der Knoefel | Estate

-NOGUCHI Rika (*1971 in Saitama, Japan) started photography in the early 1990s and quickly gained attention for her highly accomplished work as award winner of the Grand Prize of New Cosmos of Photography by Canon Global in Japan.
+Rika Noguchi (*1971 in Saitama, Japan) started photography in the early 1990s and quickly gained attention for her highly accomplished work as award winner of the Grand Prize of New Cosmos of Photography by Canon Global in Japan.
 In recent years, she has been mainly concerned with the phenomenon of light and, as she describes, the "small miracles" that surround us every day, but that remain hidden from our perception due to contstant overstimulation and distraction in contemporary life.

 Known for his haunting portraits of solitary Americans in "Sleeping by the Mississippi" and "Broken Manual", with his new series "Songbook" Alec Soth (*1969 in Minneapolis, USA) has recently turned his lens toward community life in the United States.
 Over the course of three years, Soth, accompanied by writer Brad Zellar, set out from Minneapolis, Minnesota pretending to be a small-town reporter for the self-published newspaper "LBM Dispatch".
 In the spirit of W. Eugene Smith and other Life Magazine photojournalists from the 1940s and 1950s, he traveled to specific areas across the United States for weeks at a time, photographing the people, topography, and local history.
 Fragmentary, funny, and sad, Songbook is a lyrical depiction of the tension between American individualism and the ongoing desire to be united.

 Yoshihiro Suda (*1969, Yamanashi, Japan) is known for his wood sculptures of flowers and plants.
-In his installations, he works with the Japanese notion of ma, which comprises a whole range of meanings, from “nothing” to “in between,” “relationship”, “gap,” all the way to “something.”
+In his installations, he works with the Japanese notion of ma, which is comprised of a range of meanings, from “nothing” to “in between,” “relationship”, “gap,” all the way to “something.”

-Ulrich Wüst (*1949 in Magdeburg) was one of the most important photographers of the GDR.
-But beyond that, his work should be seen in a larger historical and international context of photographers like Albert Renger-Patzsch, August Sander, Bernd und Hilla Becher in Germany as well as Walker Evans and Stephen Shore in the US.
+Ulrich Wüst (*1949 in Magdeburg) was one of the most relevant photographers of the GDR.
+Beyond that, it is important that his work be considered in a larger historical and international context of photographers such as Albert Renger-Patzsch, August Sander, Bernd und Hilla Becher in Germany as well as Walker Evans and Stephen Shore in the US.